spiderspace/mutable/README.md

 We could try to enable `immutable` globally and opt out on a per-component basis, or vice versa, but this is error prone and adds a lot of mental overhead, and it loses the efficiency of the `immutable` option for the rest of the component.
+If you enable `immutable` globally and forget to disable it in a component where you use a `WeakMap` in a store, for example, your component will silently not react to changes;
+silent bugs can be quite painful.

 Is there a sweet spot for this use case?
 Can we enable the immutable option globally while treating large collections as reactive mutable values?